 |January & Morgan (10 mths)|

-My personal experience in cooking stems even farther back, so far back that I can’t even remember what I was even cooking at the time.
+My personal experience in cooking stems even farther back, so far back that I can’t even remember what I was cooking at the time.
 But I know that I was.
 Both my Mom and Dad are phenomenal cooks, and they had me helping in the kitchen as soon as I had the fine motor skills to stir a spoon in a bowl.
-My cooking style is the perfect balance between my Mom’s and Dad’s.
+My cooking style perfectly balances my Mom’s and Dad’s.
 I often refer to my Mom as the original Martha Stewart.
-I’m pretty sure that Martha is older than my Mom, but I was influenced by my Mom’s perfected creations of everything domestic way before I had even heard of Martha Stewart.
-The majority of the time my Mom follows a recipe to the T and will work on the final product until it looks “just right”.
-On the other hand, my Dad rarely uses a recipe, literally throwing stuff together but the outcome is always fantastic.
-From a young age, I have tasted homemade perfection whether labored upon for hours or thrown together in minutes, and I strive to find that perfection in my own cooking.
+I’m pretty sure Martha is older than my Mom, but I was influenced by my Mom’s perfected creations of everything domestic way before I had even heard of Martha Stewart.
+Most of the time, my Mom follows a recipe to the T and will work on the final product until it looks “just right.”
+On the other hand, my Dad rarely uses a recipe, throwing stuff together, but the outcome is always fantastic.
+From a young age, I have tasted homemade perfection, whether labored upon for hours or thrown together in minutes, and I strive to find that perfection in my own cooking.

-I cannot have an about me section without mentioning my husband Scott and 10 month old son Morgan.
+I cannot have an about me section without mentioning my husband, Scott, and 10-month-old son, Morgan.
 The Golden Nugget Gourmet would not exist without Scott.
 He is my tech, photographer, and biggest cheerleader.
 Our son Morgan is my number 1 Golden Nugget.
-He has never eaten a jar of baby food, only homemade creations, so all potential suitors better get out their easy bake ovens and start practicing.
+He has never eaten a jar of baby food, only homemade creations, so all potential suitors better get out of their easy bake ovens and start practicing.

-Throughout this blog I will offer stories of how lessons from the kitchen can make us not only better cooks, but more importantly better people.
-Life is better when shared and I have often shared my life on the plates that I serve my family and friends.
-I have always made my own path in life, and in doing so I have found myself immersed in several cultures other than my own.
+Throughout this blog, I will offer stories of how lessons from the kitchen can make us better cooks and, more importantly, better people.
+Life is better when shared, and I have often shared my life on the plates that I serve my family and friends.
+I have always made my own path in life, so I have immersed myself in several cultures other than my own.
 Food is a bridge that can link people from other cultures together.
-Food allows a person to share a little bit about themselves and where they come from.
+Food allows people to share a little about themselves and their origins.
 The personal dishes that I include in this blog have influenced the compass that led me to where I am today.
-I hope that you will join me as I reflect upon my journey and while hopping on my path, I hope you gain inspiration and knowledge that helps to enhance or cultivate your own.
+I hope that you will join me as I reflect upon my journey, and while hopping on my path, I hope you gain inspiration and knowledge that helps to enhance or cultivate your own.

 |Mrs. D’Ericc0 and I - Mary Snow School (circa 1982)|